clj-kondo/clj-kondo/analysis/README.md

 `:keywords`.
 You can opt-in to the entire context map using `:context true` or select certain keys using `:context [:re-frame.core]`.

+## Limited analysis

+Similarly, analysis can be limited when using clj-kondo to conduct quick scans.
+When using these expert options, you should not expect linters to behave correctly anymore.

+- `:var-usages`: when falsy skip `:var-usages` described below

 # Data

 The analysis output consists of a map with: